-Summary : To stand beneath the northern lights as they flicker and swirl across the night sky is a dream most nature travelers yearn to realize.
-The allure of capturing that phenomenon in imagery holds special appeal for photographers.
-Your photography-focused version of the Northern Lights & Arctic Cultures adventure is designed to help you get outstanding pictures of one of the planet's most amazing and beautiful natural events.
-Churchill has one of the most active auroral displays in the world, making it an ideal destination for northern lights photography.
-Your Expedition Leader is both a naturalist and expert photographer, interpreting Arctic nature and culture while constantly at your side to help you achieve the shots you aspire to.
-Photograph the night sky in total comfort from an innovative Aurora Pod® with glass top and sides, and from heated Aurora Domes...then step outside to capture more wondrous images of the dancing lights!
+Summary : To stand beneath the northern lights as they swirl across the night sky is a dream most nature travelers yearn to realize.
+The allure of capturing that phenomenon in images holds special appeal for photographers.
+This photo-focused adventure is designed to help you get outstanding images of this wondrous and beautiful natural event.
+Churchill has one of the most active auroral displays in the world, making it an optimal destination for northern lights photography.
+Your Expedition Leader is both a naturalist and expert photographer, interpreting Arctic nature and culture while constantly ready with tips to help you achieve the shots you aspire to.
+Photograph the night sky in total comfort from an innovative Aurora Pod® with glass top and sides, and from heated Aurora Domes...then step outside to capture exhilarating images of the dancing lights!

 Activities : Culture, Photography